Retirement Retirement Planning

 luciano/Adobe senior woman in the supermarket checks her grocery receipt

-Many people hit 65 and think Social Security is going to be enough to meet their financial needs for the rest of their life.
-While that was the promise of it long ago, that’s not enough for most people today.
+Many people hit 65 and think Social Security will be enough to meet their financial needs for the rest of their lives.
+While that was its promise long ago, that’s not enough for most people today.

 Many people need to continue working beyond 65 because they need the economic stability it provides.
-It’s not exactly easy to fund a 30-year retirement, and living until age 95 isn’t all that unrealistic any longer.
+Funding a 30-year retirement is not exactly easy, but living until age 95 isn’t all that unrealistic anymore.

 Working longer is good for your health